Getting here from overseas

 When you made it to the top of the queue at immigration, your visa is processed and a photo of you as well as fingerprints are taken, this only takes a few minutes.
 Don’t expect your luggage to arrive on conveyor belts – any luggage is carried in by hand by airport staff.
 In case you want to exchange money, you can do so while you wait for your luggage.
 After all your bags went through an x-ray machine (usually a customs guy is in attendance there) you’ve made it!

-The chaos is even worse at departure: After the initial queue to get into the departure hall, your luggage/bags are scanned.
+In order to avoid any chaos at departure check in well in advance, minimum is two hours before departure!
+After the initial queue to get into the departure hall, your luggage/bags are scanned.
 Now you face long, slow moving queues at the check-in counter (this hall has no aircon, just ceiling fans).
-If needed, toilets are up the staircase on the 1st floor of the departure hall, next to the restaurant.
+If needed, toilets are up the staircase on the 1st floor of the departure hall, at the far left of the restaurant (there are no signs).

 Then you join more queues at the immigration counters and finally, your hand luggage is scanned again.
 Now you made it into the boarding hall, which has aircon units.
 Here you find a shop and some kiosks where you can do your last shopping.
 At the end of the hall (walk around the corner) you find a small kiosk for snacks and coffee, fridges with cool drinks and water and around the corner are toilets.